Toyota RAV4 TPMS Reset: Easy Steps That Work

 To reset the TPMS on your Toyota RAV4, first confirm all tires are inflated to the recommended pressure.
-Turn the ignition to the “ON” position, then press and hold the reset button—located below the steering wheel—until the flat tire light blinks three times.
-Release the button; if the light stays on, check tire pressures again and repeat the process.
-By understanding these steps, you can maintain proper tire functionality and enhance safety in your vehicle.
+Turn the ignition to the “ON” position without starting the engine.
+Press and hold the reset button—located below the steering wheel—until the flat tire light blinks three times.
+Release the button.
+If the light stays on, check your tire pressures again and repeat the process.
+Knowing these steps helps you maintain your tires and drive safely.

 Understanding the TPMS: What It Is and Why It Matters